VOLUME 16 UNMANNED AIRCRAFT SYSTEMS

 CHAPTER 1 BACKGROUND, ORGANIZATION, AND DEFINITIONS

-16-1-4-1 HEADQUARTERS (HQ)/REGIONAL AVIATION SAFETY INSPECTOR (ASI) INTERFACE.
+16-1-4-1 FLIGHT STANDARDS DIVISIONS AVIATION SAFETY INSPECTOR (ASI) AND AVIATION SAFETY TECHNICIAN (AST) INTERFACE.

 16-1-4-5 PROGRAM TRACKING AND REPORTING SUBSYSTEM (PTRS).
 Use activity code 1623.

 and supervisors are responsible for maintaining records currency.
 The inspector

 or technician should record the Record Identification Number of the PTRS entry so that future record updates can be made.
 (See

 Volume 1, Chapter 3, Section 1.)